We’ve got a bowl of alphabet soup when it comes to finance and accounting certifications: CPA, CFA, CMA, CIA, CAIA, FRM, CFP, etc.

 On the other hand, if you’re ready to take your internal auditing skills to the next level, discover how to become a certified internal auditor today.
-There are a handful of CIA review courses, and you can find the best CIA review courses here.
+There are a handful of CIA review courses, and you can find the best CIA review courses and biggest CIA review discounts here.

 The Chartered Financial Analyst (CFA) designation is the most popular title in the investment community.
 In fact, it is now a must-have for security analysts and asset managers.
 Honestly, the CFA is an advantage for just about any career in the finance and investment industries.

 Most CFAs work for a hedge fund, investment fund, or Wall Street-based corporation, but the CFA can also lead to company management.
 Because the CFA trains you to think analytically about finance, investing, and business operations, you can use it to become a controller, CFO, or some other type of finance professional.